 Many marketers recognize the big changes that are coming thanks to Google's announcement that it would end support of third-party cookies for those using the all-popular Chrome browser.

 It's estimated that 70% of all browser users rely on Chrome.
 That means a huge change for anyone that's relying on cookies as a component of their marketing campaign.
 This will create a significant change, but it's not the only concern.

 At the same time, most advertisers understand the concern on a personal level.
-Consumers are leery about their private information, and having computers tracking them doesn't seem right.
-Moreover, consumers are far more aware of their online privacy today than they used to be just a few years ago.
-That's led to many opting out of third-party cookies and tracking already.
+Consumers are protective of their private information, and having computers tracking them doesn't seem right.
+Moreover, consumers are far more aware of their online privacy today than they used to be even just a few years ago.
+That has led to many opting out of third-party cookies and tracking already.

 What will happen to digital marketing, then?
 In regards to cookie tracking, it's likely we can expect to see a number of significant shifts:

 - Some advertisers are shifting to using first-party data to collect information about consumers.